plo17/sales_analysis/README.md

   To examine whether selling more items leads to higher profit

 - **Amount vs Profit**
-  To explore the relationship between order amount and profit (with a regression line)
+  To explore the relationship between order amount and profit

 - **Payment Method Sales % by State**
   To see which payment methods are most popular across different states